MadBomber/smart_message/docs/reference/transports.md

 order = OrderMessage.new(order_id: "123", amount: 99.99)

 order.config do
-  # This instance will use STDOUT instead of memory
+  # This instance will use STDOUT instead of memory (publish-only)
+  transport SmartMessage::Transport::StdoutTransport.new(format: :json)
-  transport SmartMessage::Transport.create(:stdout, loopback: true) end
+end

-order.publish  # Uses STDOUT transport
+order.publish  # Uses STDOUT transport (publish-only)
 ```

 ### Runtime Transport Switching